 Using the motto

 From mills to millions, Carhartt enjoyed a great deal of prosperity after the Depression had passed, growing to establish some seventeen plants and mills throughout the U.S.A., Canada and Europe.
-From denim mills to cotton production, the company was at the forefront of assimilating blue-collar workwear for the masses.
+From denim mills to cotton production, the company was at the forefront of assimilating blue-collar work clothing for the masses.

 Fast-forward to the present day, and Carhartt has 50 stand-alone stores, from Tokyo to London, with production facilities in regions as far-reaching as China and Guatemala.
-At Mammoth Workwear, we are proud to stock this inspiring brand, and offer a range of classic and contemporary products that reflect its rich heritage with a range of Carhartt UK work apparel and safety equipment for world wide distribution.
+Mammoth are proud to stock this inspiring workwear brand, and offer a range of classic and contemporary products that reflect its rich heritage with a range of Carhartt UK work apparel and safety equipment for world wide distribution.

 - Carhartt Coveralls